Skip to Content

 Walking down the road of progress, this trail changes how people are impacted by nature.
 The North Nutfeild Trail is the newest edition to the nature experience this town has to offer.

-North School Fifth grade teacher Beth Haarlander has been working to create a hands-on learning experience, starting with an outdoor classroom.
-Haarlander has been working to create this “tool” since 1998.
+North School fifth grade teacher Beth Haarlander has been working to create a hands-on learning experience, starting with an outdoor classroom.
+Haarlander has been working to create this “tool” since 1998 and has been running after school activities for many years.

 “The student council decided two years ago that they wanted to make some improvements, so we started fundraising,” Currier said.